 Source: IPCC, 2006; default grazing periods for cattle were taken from Table 10A 4-8, Chapter 10, 'Emissions from livestock and manure management', and default N excretion data for western Europe were taken from Table 10.19, Chapter 10 (these data are also given in Table 3.9, together with the housing period on which these EFs are based).
+In cases where total emissions do not add up to the sum of the components, this is due to rounding of the numbers.

 'Sheep' are defined here as 'mature ewes with lambs until weaning'.
 To calculate emissions for lambs from weaning until slaughter, or other sheep, the EFs quoted in Table 3.2 can be adjusted according to the ratio of annual N excretion by other sheep to that of the mature ewes.
 Note that estimates of the number of sheep will vary according to the time of the agricultural census.
-If taken in summer, the count will be of ewes, rams, other sheep and fattening lambs.
-If taken in winter, few, if any, fattening lambs will be recorded.
-Details of how the activity data should be calculated are given in subsection 3.3.3.
-The default EFs presented in Table 3.2 were calculated using the Tier 2 approach outlined in subsection 3.3.3 using default EFs for each emission derived from those used in the mass-flow models evaluated by the European Agricultural Gaseous Emissions Inventory Researchers Network (EAGER) group (http://www.eager.ch/) (Reidy et al., 2007, and references cited therein).
+If taken in summer, the count will be of ewes, rams, other sheep and finishing lambs.
+If taken in winter, few, if any, finishing lambs will be recorded.
+The 3B sub-category 'sows' includes piglets up to 8 kg.
+Pigs of 8 kg and above are included in the 3B sub-category 'finishing pigs'.
+Details of how the activity data should be calculated are given in subsection on activity data.
+The default EFs presented in Table 3.2 were calculated using the Tier 2 approach outlined in subsection 3.4 using default EFs for each emission derived using the approaches described in annex A1.3.2.